zhmcclient/zhmc-ansible-modules/docs/source/development.rst

 3.8     ansible   5.x      2.12
 3.9     ansible   6.x      2.13
 3.10    ansible   7.x      2.14
-3.11    ansible   8.x+     2.15+
+3.11    ansible   8.x      2.15
+3.12    ansible   9.x      2.16
 ======  ========  =======  ============

-For reference, the following two tables show supported Python versions for Ansible versions and vice versa, for the Python and Ansible versions that are relevant for this collection.
-At the time of writing, the latest Python version is 3.11 and the latest Ansible version is 8.0.
+For reference, the following two tables show which combinations of Python version and Ansible version are supported by the ibm_zhmc Ansible collection.
+The general strategy is that all Python versions supported by the ansible sanity test are also supported by the ibm_zhmc Ansible collection.
+Note that a particular version of the ansible package normally supports higher Python versions than its corresponding sanity test, so the ibm_zhmc Ansible collection is more restrictive in its supported Python versions than the ansible package itself.

+At the time of writing,
+the latest Python version is 3.12 and the latest Ansible version is 9.0.

 =======  =================  =========================
 Ansible  Ansible core       Supported Python versions